-1.1 Functional Description
+3.1 Functional Description

-The DS21Q55 is a software-selectable quad MCM device for T1, E1, or J1 short-haul and long-haul applications.
-Each is composed of an LIU, framer, HDLC controllers, and a TDM backplane interface, and is controlled by an 8-bit parallel port configured for Intel or Motorola bus operations.
-The DS21Q55 is software compatible with the DS2155 single chip transceiver.
-The DS21Q55 is pin compatible with the DS21Qx5y family of products.
+The DS2155 is a software-selectable T1, E1, or J1 single-chip transceiver (SCT) for short-haul and long-haul applications.
+The DS2155 is composed of an LIU, framer, HDLC controllers, and a TDM backplane interface, and is controlled by an 8-bit parallel port configured for Intel or Motorola bus operations.
+The DS2155 is pin and software compatible with the DS2156.

-The LIU is composed of transmit and receive interfaces, as well as a jitter attenuator.
+The LIU is composed of transmit and receive interfaces and a jitter attenuator.
 The transmit interface is responsible for generating the necessary waveshapes for driving the network and providing the correct source impedance depending on the type of media used.
-T1 waveform generation includes DSX-1 line build-outs as well as CSU line build-outs of -7.5dB, -15dB, and -22.5dB.
-E1 waveform generation includes G.703 waveshapes for both 75Ω coax and 120Ω twisted cables.
+T1 waveform generation includes DSX-1 line buildouts as well as CSU line buildouts of -7.5dB, -15dB, and -22.5dB.
+E1 waveform generation includes G.703 waveshapes for both $75\Omega$ coax and $120\Omega$ twisted cables.
 The receive interface provides network termination and recovers clock and data from the network.
-The receive sensitivity adjusts automatically to the incoming signal and can be programmed for 0 to 43dB or 0 to 12dB for E1 applications and 0 to 30dB or 0 to 36dB for T1 applications.
+The receive sensitivity adjusts automatically to the incoming signal and can be programmed for 0 to -43dB or 0 to -12dB for E1 applications and 0 to -15dB or 0 to -36dB for T1 applications.
 The jitter attenuator removes phase jitter from the transmitted or received signal.
 The crystal-less jitter attenuator requires only a 2.048MHz MCLK for both E1 and T1 applications (with the option of using a 1.544MHz MCLK in T1 applications) and can be placed in either transmit or receive data paths.
 An additional feature of the LIU is a CMI coder/decoder for interfacing to optical networks.